AnujaK/restfiddle/README.md

 How does RESTFiddle help you?
 If you are developing or testing REST APIs, it will help you do that with ease.
 It will let a team or multiple teams work together effortlessly.
 You just have to focus on your APIs.
 Rest all is taken care by the tool.

-Time is valueable, so productivity is important.
+Time is valuable, so productivity is important.
 We have crafted RESTFiddle to avoid you fiddling with sharing or collaboration work and increase your productivity!

 Initial Design
 ==========